fiskurgit/fisk_solar_website/README.md

 I'll be using two 100 watt panels and initially a full leisure battery setup.
 Once up and running I'll look at using a [Lipo Rider Pro from Seeed Studio](http://wiki.seeedstudio.com/Lipo_Rider_Pro/) connected to the charge controller, with a LiPo rechargable battery powering the RaspberryPi.

+## Design Decisions

+* No analytics, just like in my mobile apps I don't use analytics of any kind.
+* Minimise page size including images.
+Aim for sub 200k with a hard ceiling of 500k.
+* Javascript is only used to load a json file from the RaspberryPi which includes various data points.
+The site should run correcty with JS disabled.

 ### Links

 * https://github.com/lowtechmag/solar/wiki/Solar-Web-Design